 - 7.8.1 The ERM framework should include a risk management policy on liquidity (or liquidity policy), as appropriate, to ensure liquidity adequacy across time horizons under current and plausible stress scenarios. - 7.8.2 Liquidity risk is concerned with both assets and liabilities as well as their interplay.
-Liquidity risk is the uncertainty, emanating from business operations, investments, reinsurance arrangements or financing activities, over whether the authorized insurer will have the ability to meet payment obligations in a full and timely manner in current or stressed environments. - 7.8.3 The liquidity policy of an authorized insurer should address the approaches and controls which the insurer has in place for following matters: - (a) the identification of liquidity sources and of liquidity needs across various time horizons and under current and plausible stress scenarios; - (b) the setting of quantitative targets for liquidity risk; - (c) monitoring and reporting of liquidity risk; and - (d) regular review of liquidity management and planning as well as the liquidity risk policy.
+Liquidity risk is the uncertainty, emanating from business operations, investments, reinsurance arrangements or financing activities, over whether the authorized insurer will have the ability to meet payment obligations in a full and timely manner in current or stressed environments.23 - 7.8.3 The liquidity policy of an authorized insurer should address the approaches and controls which the insurer has in place for following matters on liquidity profile: - (a) the identification of liquidity sources with assessment on their reliability and convertibility, and of liquidity needs across various time horizons and under current and plausible stress scenarios; - (b) the setting of quantitative targets for liquidity risk; - (c) monitoring and reporting of liquidity risk; and - (d) regular review of liquidity management and planning as well as the liquidity risk policy.24